mtumilowicz/java12-elasticsearch-inverted-index-workshop/README.md

         * Balancing shards in a cluster across nodes in different data centers simply takes too long
         * Cross-cluster replication (CCR)
 * shard
-    * an Elasticsearch index is really just a logical grouping of one or more physical shards, where each shard is actually a self-contained index
-    *  By distributing the documents in an index across multiple shards, and distributing those shards across multiple nodes, Elasticsearch can ensure redundancy, which both protects against hardware failures and increases query capacity as nodes are added to a cluster
-    * There are two types of shards: primaries and replicas.
-Each document in an index belongs to one primary shard.
-        * A replica shard is a copy of a primary shard.
-    * The number of primary shards in an index is fixed at the time that an index is created, but the number of replica shards can be changed at any time,
-    * the smallest unit Elasticsearch deals with
     * is a Lucene index: a directory of files containing an inverted index
-    * Elasticsearch index is broken down into chunks: shards
+    * index is just a logical grouping of physical shards
+        * each shard is actually a self-contained index
-    * stores the original document’s content plus additional information, such as term dictionary and term frequencies
+    * stores documents plus additional information (term dictionary, term frequencies)
-        * term dictionary maps each term to identifiers of documents containing that term
+        * term dictionary: maps each term to identifiers of documents containing that term
-        * term frequencies give Elasticsearch quick access to the number of appearances of a term in a document
+        * term frequencies: number of appearances of a term in a document
             * important for calculating the relevancy score of results
-            * by default, the ranking algorithm is TF-IDF
+    * two types of shards: primaries and replicas.
+        * each document belongs to one primary shard
-    * replicas are exact copies of the primary shard
+        * replica shard is a copy of a primary shard
+        * number of primary shards in an index is fixed at the time that an index is created
-    * replicas can be added or removed at runtime—primaries can’t
+            * number of replica shards can be changed at any time
-    * by default, documents are distributed evenly between shards: for each document, the shard is determined by hashing its ID string
+    * documents are distributed evenly between shards
+        * the shard is determined by hashing document id
-        * each shard has an equal hash range, with equal chances of receiving the new document
+        * each shard has an equal hash range
-        * once the target shard is determined, the current node forwards the document to the node holding that shard
+        * the current node forwards the document to the node holding that shard
-        * subsequently, that indexing operation is replayed by all the replicas of that shard
+            * indexing operation is replayed by all the replicas of that shard
-    * with searching, the node that receives the request forwards it to a set of shards containing all your data
-        * using a round-robin, Elasticsearch selects an available shard (which can be primary or replica) and forwards the search request to it
-        * Elasticsearch then gathers results from those shards, aggregates them into a single reply, and forwards the reply back to the client application
     * as you add more nodes to the same cluster, existing shards get balanced between all nodes
 * segment
-    * segment is a chunk of the Lucene index (or a shard, in Elasticsearch terminology) that is created when you’re indexing
+    * is a chunk of the Lucene index
+    * segments are immutable
-    * segments are never appended—only new ones are created as you index new documents
+        * new ones are created as you index new documents
-    * data is never removed from them because deleting only marks documents as deleted
+        * deleting only marks documents as deleted
-    * finally, data never changes because updating documents implies re-indexing
+        * updating documents implies re-indexing
+            * updating a document can’t change the actual document; it can only index a new one
+        * are easily cached, making searches fast
-    * when Elasticsearch is performing a query on a shard, Lucene has to query all its segments, merge the results, and send them back—much like the process of querying multiple shards within an index.
-As with shards, the more segments you have to go though, the slower the search
+    * when query on a shard
+        * Lucene queries all its segments, merge the results, and send them back
+            * the more segments you have to go though, the slower the search
+    * merging
         * normal indexing operations create many such small segments
-        * to avoid having an extremely large number of segments in an index, Lucene merges them from time to time
+        * Lucene merges them from time to time
-    * merging some documents implies reading their contents, excluding the deleted documents, and creating new and bigger segments with their combined content.
-This process requires resources—specifically, CPU and disk I/O
+        * implies reading contents, excluding the deleted documents, and creating new and bigger segments with combined content
+        * process requires resources: CPU and disk I/O
         * merges run asynchronously
-    * because they don’t change, segments are easily cached, making searches fast
-    * updating a document can’t change the actual document; it can only index a new one
+        * tiered - default merge policy
+            * segments divided into tiers
-    * default merge policy is tiered, divides segments into tiers, and if you have more than the set maximum number of segments in a tier, a merge is triggered in that tier
+            * if threshold hit in a tier, merge is triggered in that tier
 * scoring
-    * TF: The first way to think of scoring a document is to look at how often a term occurs in the text
+    * TF: how often a term occurs in the text
-    * IDF: token is less important the more times it occurs across all of the documents in the index
+    * IDF: the token's importance is inversely proportional to the number of occurrences across all of the documents
     * Lucene’s default scoring formula, known as TF-IDF
         * apart from normalization & other factors, in general, it is simply: `TF * 1/IDF`